BookingEasy/booking-easy-wp/readme.txt

 = 1.2.1 =
 * ADDED : Pagination for your events (booking list).
 * FIXED : A problem with a .js.
-* Improved : French and German translations.
+* IMPROVED : French and German translations.

 = 1.2.0 =
 * NOTICE : As we rebuilded everything from scratch you will have some translations missing, don't hesitate to add them on OneSky, we will push a new version every 2 weeks : http://osp7icw.oneskyapp.com/admin/project/dashboard/project/101655